Low-moisture method

 Spot-clean stains

 Do not spray cleaner across the entire mattress unless the care label specifically allows it.
-Instead, treat visible stains one at a time.
+Treat visible stains one at a time, keeping the cleaner on a clean cloth rather than pouring it onto the mattress.

-Apply a small amount of cleaner to a clean cloth, not directly onto the mattress.
+1. Apply a small amount of cleaner to a clean cloth.

 Sprinkle baking soda over the mattress